MoodShift guides young adults through overwhelming situations using simple mental exercises to shift their moods and emotions.

 Archetype: The Anxious Millennial

-After exploring the insights found during the interviews, and developing a persona I felt it was worth creating a potential solution to the problem space.
-My design intervention is to create an app that guides young adults through overwhelming situations using simple mental exercises to shift their moods and emotions.
-It was now time to visualize how MoodShift would come to life.
+After exploring the insights found during the interviews, and developing a persona I began creating a potential solution to the problem space.

 A total of 28 user stories were created to help map out the tasks users would perform while interacting with the app.
 These stories were categorized into four distinct epics.